 “How the Kalanth do I know!” the leader roared.

-His mind made up, Lars roared, leaping at the man and swinging his staff.
+His mind made up, Lars roared, leaping at the man, and swinging his staff.
 He had selected his target well, but, instead of fleeing, the man stood his ground, petrified by the suddenness of the larger man’s attack.
 Lars swung his staff, its length keeping him from the other man’s sword.
 The staff cracked against the other man’s temple sending him flying.
-The blow was well timed and its shock raced along Lars’ arm.
+The blow was well timed, and its shock raced along Lars’ arm.

 Not stopping, Lars leapt over the body as two men sought to cut off his escape.
 Now that the action had started, adrenalin conquered the other men’s fear.
-With shouts they were all converging in on the big man.
+With shouts, they were all converging in on the big man.
 Lars flicked the staff out at the man on his right, missing his opponent who dodged to one side.
 It slowed him, but already the man to Lars’ left was closing the gap.

-“He’s killed Arland,” Lars heard from behind him.
+“He’s killed Arland!”
+Lars heard from behind him.
 “Take him alive!”

-Someone from behind Lars tumbled into his legs, throwing him to the woodland carpet.
+Someone from behind Lars tumbled into his legs, throwing Lars to the woodland carpet.
 Another man lashed out with his cudgel, striking Lars across the shoulders.
 He gritted his teeth and grabbed a handful of dirt in agony.

 “I want him alive,” the leader roared.